 Bozizé and conflict (2003–2013)

-The constant conflict between political rivalry and rebel groups marked Bozizé's presidency.
-These disputes became a full-scale civil war spanning 2012–2013 killing thousands of people and inflicting great human displacement.
-Bozizé was removed in a coup in 2013; the country has been in continuous turmoil since then.
-Still, projects toward peacebuilding and national reconciliation are in the way to help the Central African Republic establish a better future.
+Political opponents' continuous conflict amongst rebel groups marked Bozizé's rule.
+Major human displacement and thousands of deaths from these conflicts turned into a full-scale civil war spanning 2012 to 2013.
+Taken out in a coup in 2013, Bozizé's absence has brought ongoing unrest in the nation.
+Still, projects toward peacebuilding and national reconciliation are on the way to help the Central African Republic establish a better future.

 Civilizations Wars